Wakan Tipi Center Updates

 The following images are a summary of each of the eight entries.
 The overall winner of the design competition is first, followed by the two runner up winners.
 The design schemes and details will help inform the development of Wakan Tipi Center.
 The Lower Phalen Creek Project Board of Directors greatly appreciates the opportunity to partner with USGBC as well as each of the participants.

-Building on 16 years of work on the sanctuary, the Lower Phalen Creek Project will be the designated developer of Wakan Tipi Center, as a living community interpretive center, under a formal development agreement with the City.
-We are currently negotiating this agreement with the City and will begin implementation in early 2015.
-It will be a key element of our 2015 work plan.
+Building on 20 years of work on the sanctuary, the Lower Phalen Creek Project will be the designated developer of Wakan Tipi Center, as a living community interpretive center, under a formal development agreement with the City.
+We have entered an agreement with the City, completed initial community engagement, and will begin implementation in 2018.

 (1) Create a set of community visions for Wakan Tipi Center as a place where we can all gather and share our stories, strengthen our connections and find the unity that lies hidden in our diversity.
 We will do this by exhaustively recruiting and engaging organizations and individuals in the community who will provide significant and sustained involvement and support in the design and development of Wakan Tipi Center.